pilotak/MeteoFunctions/README.md

 - Apparent temperature
 - Cloud height base

+Let's add them to your project.
 You don't need any special sensors, it's just a math.
 Here is a class that do that for you.
-Compatible with Arduino, Mbed and maybe other frameworks based on C++ compiler.